rkhoury18/rkhoury18.github.io/_projects/3_project.md

 category: Machine Learning/Software
 ---

-In a team of 2, developed and tested a C compiler in C++ for basic operations and employed object-oriented design.
+In a team of 2, we developed and tested a C compiler in C++ for basic operations and employed object-oriented design.
 Used Lex and Yacc for the lexer and parser.
 The code for the design and test-benches can be found here .

 <div class="row">